satelllte/GainPlugin/README.md

 To get the executable file you can:

 1. Build it from source for your platform.
 Check out [/JUCE/extras/Projucer/Builds/](/JUCE/extras/Projucer/Builds/) folder.
 2. Download pre-built executables.
-Check out the archive files of JUCE 6.1.6 release [here](https://github.com/juce-framework/JUCE/releases/tag/6.1.6).
+Check out the archive files of [JUCE 6.1.6 release](https://github.com/juce-framework/JUCE/releases/tag/6.1.6).

 Now, when Projucer executable is installed and available to run, `GainPlugin.jucer` configuration file can be opened in it and the project for Xcode or Visual Studio (depending on operating system) can be generated.